MechatronicBeing/MechatronicBeing/README.md

     - For the public use, a simple 'low-tech' website will be created.
     - The Wikidata 'Database dump', containing all languages and information, is a MASSIVE 98Go compressed / +500Go uncompressed JSON file.
     - The Wikidata 'Database dump' is **VERY** difficult to exploit (MASSIVE unoredred IDs and information) and HEAVY time consuming (several weeks, with a LOT of files written).
-    - The public access is **expected before the end of the year**. *Thank you for your understanding.*
-  - Searching for a new hosting solution.

 ### Next works :
 - Changing the structure of folders and resources